dolphjs/website/docs/project-structure/index.md

 - **constants**: used for specifying constants.
 Also advisable to be made a subfolder based on it's content.

-::: details the sample file structure assumes you choosed typescript, oop and mongo as presets and you ran the generate command with **user** as the name. `dolph-cli g -a user`
+::: details the sample file structure assumes you choosed typescript, oop and mongo as presets and you ran the generate command with **user** as the name. `dolph g -a user`